tweedegolf/storage-abstraction/README.md

 The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

-If you want a presigned url to the file you can pass add a key `useSignedUrl` to the options object:
+If you want a signed url to the file you can pass add a key `useSignedUrl` to the options object:

 ```typescript
 const signedUrl = getFileAsURL("bucketName", "fileName", { useSignedUrl: true });
 ```

-Note that the local adapter can't return a presigned url.
+Note that the local adapter can't return a signed url.

 For the local adapter you can use the key `withoutDirectory` in the options object: